-LS2 is Member of the Swiss Academy of Sciences
+LS2 is a Member of the Swiss Academy of Sciences

 Platform Biology